f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

          #.
 Grant admin consent for your organization's directory.
          #.
 Copy the Client ID, Client Secret, and Tenant ID and add them to the Azure AD Application configuration.

    #.
-In the Guided Config GUI, Click the ``Test Connection`` buttonwhich should yield --> Connection is valid
+In the Guided Config GUI, Click the ``Test Connection`` button which should yield --> Connection is valid

       |image026|